How to clean a washing machine – Clean a washing machine

 However, there is a possibility it’s beyond saving and you may need to buy a new washing machine?

-Before you throw the towel in (pun intended) try out these handy tips on how to clean your washing machine, because it might just need some TLC to get your whites whiter.
+Before you throw the towel in (pun intended) try out these handy tips on how to clean a washing machine, because it might just need some TLC to get your whites whiter.